-Packing on the pounds in middle age linked to dementiaMay 2nd, 2011 in Neuroscience /
+Packing on the pounds in middle age linked to dementiaMay 2, 2011 in Medicine & Health / Neuroscience

 According to a new study, being overweight or obese during middle age may increase the risk of certain dementias.
 The research is published in the May 3, 2011, print issue of Neurology, the medical journal of the American Academy of Neurology.